Accessing a fully funded Degree Apprenticeship can add immense value to businesses.

-During the first two years you will study at Coleg Llandrillo one day a week, then move location to Bangor University one day a week for the last year to complete the BSc qualification.
+During the first two years you will study mainly at the college for one day and one evening a week.
+In the last year of the Degree Apprenticeship, you’ll move location to Bangor University to study for one day per week to complete the BSc (Hons) qualification.
 You will graduate at the end with a degree from Bangor University.

-This degree apprenticeship is fully-funded, meaning that you’ll gain valuable work experience and achieve an industry-relevant degree at no cost!
+These degree apprenticeships are fully-funded - meaning that you’ll gain valuable work experience and achieve an industry-relevant degree at no cost!

-No debt - Traditional higher education students face tuition fees of over £9,000 a year, along with the living costs associated with studying away from home.
-This course is fully-funded by the by Higher Education Funding Council for Wales - combining all the benefits of a conventional degree without the financial drawbacks!
+- No debt - Traditional higher education students face tuition fees of over £9,000 a year, along with the living costs associated with studying away from home.
+These courses are fully-funded by the by Higher Education Funding Council for Wales - combining all the benefits of a conventional degree without the financial drawbacks!

-Employability skills – Alongside your academic qualification, a Degree Apprenticeship allows you to continue your practical work experience and progress in your career as an IT professional.
+- Employability skills – Alongside your academic qualification, a Degree Apprenticeship allows you to continue your practical work experience and progress in your career.

-You’ll need to be in either full or part-time employment (minimum 16 hours a week) in the IT industry.
+- An employee will need to be in either full or part-time employment (minimum 16 hours a week) in a relevant industry.

 What Degree Apprenticeships are available?